Archewell: Archewell Audio

 In December 2020, it was reported that the founders had signed a multi-year business deal with Spotify to launch a podcast through audio-producing company, Archewell Audio, a subsidiary of Archewell Inc. Its first episode was released on December 29, 2020, with guests including Stacey Abrams, Christina Adane, José Andrés, Brené Brown, Rachel Cargle, Deepak Chopra, James Corden, Matt Haig, Sir Elton John, Hussain Manawer, Naomi Osaka, Tyler Perry, and George the Poet.
 In July 2021, it was reported that podcaster Rebecca Sananés had been hired as head of Archewell Audio.
 In January 2022, it was reported that Spotify had started efforts for expanding the couple's podcast team through "advertising for in-house staff" and hiring producers that would work with Archewell Audio via Gimlet Media.
 In the same month and following criticism aimed at Spotify about how they dealt with COVID-19 misinformation, Harry and Meghan made an announcement stating that since April 2021 they had begun "expressing concerns" about the issue on the platform.
 In March 2022 and amid "encouraging" conversations with Spotify on tackling misinformation, it was announced that Meghan's first podcast series would be launched in the summer of 2022.
 Archetypes premiered in August 2022 and consisted of a single season of 12 episodes.
 Harry was also reported to have been keen on producing podcasts centered around childhood trauma, fatherhood, and major societal conversations where he could interview figures such as Vladimir Putin, Mark Zuckerberg, Donald Trump, and Pope Francis.
 He also explored the idea of producing a podcast on veterans and co-hosting a show with Hasan Minhaj.
+Other ideas pitched to Harry included one where he would review a different hot chocolate each week while talking with a friend, while another would have involved him "fixing" something each week, ranging from a flat tire to global warming.
 However, in June 2023, Spotify ended their deal with the couple to produce podcasts.
 In February 2024, Meghan announced a new deal with Lemonada Media, who would redistribute Archetypes on all audio platforms and work with her on developing a new podcast series.
 Her next podcast series, titled Confessions of a Female Founder, premiered on April 8, 2025.

 Rebecca Sananès, who had been the head of Archewell Audio since July 2021, resigned in December 2022, and was replaced by Serena Regan.